Texelware/Rayer/README.md

 <ins>**1.
 Downloading the repository:**</ins>

-Start by cloning the repository with `git clone https://github.com/jaxxcoder/Rayer.git`.
+Start by cloning the repository with `git clone --recursive https://github.com/jaxxcoder/Rayer.git`.